 The safest option is to stay close to home and limit non-essential travel.
 Examples of essential travel include medical/health related reasons, and/or work related for essential employees.

-If you do choose to travel or have essential travel needs outside the district, and have COVID-19 symptoms when you return, please self-isolate immediately, and call your primary care provider, the Porcupine Health Unit or Telehealth at 1-866-797-0000 for additional screening.
+If you do choose to travel or have essential travel needs outside the district, and have COVID-19 symptoms when you return, please self-isolate immediately.
+Contact your local Assessment Centre, your primary care provider or the Porcupine Health Unit at 1-866-797-0000 for additional screening.

 These measures will help stop the community spread of COVID-19 in our district.